-Learn how to install free SSL certificate on GoDaddy in six easy steps.
+Learn how to easily install a free SSL certificate on GoDaddy in six easy steps.

 I’ve written this guide as recently I’ve noticed an issue with the expired SSL certificate on a client’s website hosted on GoDaddy.